fabquenneville/isco08/docsource/source/index.rst

-.. csvtools documentation master file, created by sphinx-quickstart on Fri Nov 20 22:46:06 2020.
+.. isco08 documentation master file, created by sphinx-quickstart on Fri Nov 20 22:46:06 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================================
-Welcome to csvtools's documentation!
+Welcome to isco08's documentation!
 ====================================

-csvtools is a Python command line tool to manipulate csv files.
+isco08 is a Python command line tool to manipulate csv files.

 * Print the csv's in the terminal
 * Print the lengths on the longuest values per column